absorensen/numbers_go_brrrr/m0_introduction/s0_intro_to_computing.md

 a very simple optimizing compiler for computational graphs in the next module.

 [Godbolt][7] is an online compiler explorer where we can explore what happens when we compile or interpret languages.
-It will show output to assembley code which corresponds to actual machine code.
+It will show output to assembly code which corresponds to actual machine code.
 You don't need to learn everything, but if you have read the [introduction to computers][39] you will see the most important codes for the following is load, store, add and multiply, along with register and memory addresses, as seen in the description of the SSMC.